YuzhongHuang/DataScience16CTW/files/Project_Proposal.md

 ## Final Deliverable

-Interactive website or tool that will predict patient’s brain age, clinical dementia rating (CDR) and normalized whole-brain volume (nWBV) based on input MRI brain image.
+Tool or data visualization that will predict patient’s clinical dementia rating (CDR) based on input MRI brain image.
 And potentially compare input MRI to the generalized virtual MRI brain image.
-The comparison will also include visualization of patient’s CDR and nWBV data, specifically, where is their brain in the distribution of the brains of their peers.
+The comparison will also include visualization of patient’s CDR, specifically, where is their brain in the distribution of the brains of their peers and which part of the brain is our model paying attention to.
 Our stretch goal is to make virtual MRI image generator with a toolbar to adjust age, so that the tool can also be used by doctors who want to double check their patient’s brain status.
 The visualization tool might also be a good education tool for general audience.

 ## Workflow and Schedule